demanuel/NewsUP/README.md

 In this example it will use the headercheck server settings defined in the config file.

 # Advanced
 NewsUP uses C code to do the yenc enconding.
+C is much faster than Perl.
 The code needs to be compiled.
 You can change the C compiler (GCC, CLang,..) and the compiler flags by setting the *environment variables* NEWSUP_CC (for the compiler to be used) and NEWSUP_CCFLAGS (for the compiler flags).